zdravkov/kendo-docs/web/upload/troubleshooting.md

 No official fix for IE 11 as of November 6, 2014.
 See bug ID [819941](https://connect.microsoft.com/IE/feedback/details/819941/file-upload-stop-working-on-ie-with-windows-authentication)

+## Problem: Incorrect progress readings when using IE10/11 with Windows Authentication

+The upload progress indicator can go over 100% or freeze.
+This doesn't indicate that the request has completed.
+It seems that the issue only occurs when accessing a web server on localhost.

+#### Solution

+Deploy the application on a remote web server.

 ## Problem: Incorrect behavior in the Opera browser

 Symptom include: